parefoundation/hugo-website/content/en/projects/current-projects/canada.md

 Since 2020, the Paré Foundation supports a Mohawk language program at Kanehsatà:ke, Quebec.
 The multi-year adult immersion program is offered by the Mohawk Language Custodian Association of Kanehsatà:ke and is designed to ensure the ancestral language survives and flourishes.

-Interest in the program is growing because the graduates are speaking Mohawk (Kanien'kéha) in public and on the local radio station, and they are starting to occupy many significant roles in the community.
-That has inspired and motivated others: this year there are 17 students enrolled in Ratiwennenhá:wi Adult Language and Cultural Immersion program.
+Interest in the programme is growing because the graduates are speaking Mohawk (Kanien'kéha) in public and on the local radio station.
+Many are working in the community, at the Health Center, and teaching in the Nursery and Kindergarten immersion programme.

-Most of the adult students have no income stream or financial support to cover living expenses during their training.
-While federal funding from Heritage Canada pays for the courses, the Paré Foundation contribution is used to help with the living costs of students who fall short, and it is shared at the discretion of their board.
-This support motivates the students, who also do local fundraising to cover their expenses, often having given up regular work to meet the demands of the program.
+Kawisaienhne Albany is a recent graduate of the adult education program of the Mohawk Language Custodian Association.
+She is now working as a teacher’s aide and will graduate through the McGill teacher training program as a teacher this coming spring.
+During an interview this fall, she expressed how the language courses have helped her gain a deep understanding of her culture and language and how she hopes to see it go further.
+You can hear an excerpt from the interview with Kawisaienhne Albany [here](https://youtu.be/eVKcWWLchEY).

-The Mohawk Language Custodian Association has also managed to get help from McGill University, which provides access to a teacher training program.
-This will help students acquire teaching skills.
-They will be able to eventually replace the dedicated Elders who have been carrying the project and who are currently teachers at Kanehsatà:ke Elementary and High School.
+The Foundation is thrilled to see this programme helping to shape and support the community of Kanehsatà:ke.

 ![Mohawk Language Custodian Association](/img/Canada/MohawkMcGillstudents.JPG)